Aayush-Raj-Singh/AI-Text-Summarizer/README.md

 - **Framework**: [Streamlit](https://streamlit.io/)
 - **NLP Models**: [Hugging Face Transformers](https://huggingface.co/)
-- **Design Inspiration**: OpenAI, Hugging Face community
+- **Internship Program**: Microsoft, AICTE & Edunet Foundation
 - **Developer**: [Aayush Raj Singh](https://github.com/Aayush-Raj-Singh)

 ---

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share responsibly.

----

 ## ⭐ Support

-If you found this helpful, please consider giving a ⭐ on GitHub!
+If this project helped you, give it a ⭐ on GitHub and connect with me on [LinkedIn](https://www.linkedin.com/in/](https://www.linkedin.com/in/aayush-raj-77a1bb237
+).